ibm-cloud-docs/databases-for-redis/howto-upgrading.md

 If you absolutely must retain your persisted data when upgrading to the next major version of {{site.data.keyword.databases-for-redis}}, you need to take some steps to successfully migrate all of your data.
 You need to copy all the key-value pairs into the new deployment.
 Do this from your old instance to your new deployment by using a method appropriate to your use case.

-{{site.data.keyword.databases-for}} has provided an unsupported example script to help simplify this process.
+{{site.data.keyword.databases-for-redis}} has provided an unsupported example script to help simplify this process.

 ### The migration script